 Besides all that CAPITALIZED stuff in 11.
 Disclaimer, you also release, and agree to indemnify, defend and save harmless Cowork, its agents, owners, members and employees, from and against all claims, liabilities, losses, damages, expenses, judgments, fines and penalties based on or arising out of your negligent actions, errors and omissions, willful misconduct or fraud, breach or violation of the Rules of Cowork or otherwise suffered in connection with your participation in Cowork or use of Cowork Services.

 You are near the end, so keep your pace up.
 Take note that you can’t assign this Agreement without the prior written consent of Cowork.
-Since Cowork is situated in the City of Buffalo, we all agree that the law of the great State of New York governs this Agreement.
-And we further agree that exclusive jurisdiction and venue for all purposes under this Agreement shall be in Buffalo, New York and everybody consents to such jurisdiction and venue.
+Since Cowork is situated in the City of Tampa, we all agree that the law of the State of Florida governs this Agreement.
+And we further agree that exclusive jurisdiction and venue for all purposes under this Agreement shall be in Tampa, Florida and everybody consents to such jurisdiction and venue.
 Finally, in the highly unlikely event that any provision or portion of this Agreement is determined to be invalid, illegal or unenforceable for any reason, in whole or in part, the remaining provisions of this Agreement shall be unaffected and shall remain in full force and effect to the fullest extent permitted by law.

 Believe it or not, I acknowledge that I have stayed awake, read and even understand this Agreement and the Rules of Cowork.
 Further, I agree to be bound by this Agreement and the Rules of Cowork regarding my participation in Cowork and the use of Cowork Services.